casangi/casadocs/markdown/parallel-processing/parallelization-control.md

 5.  *casa_options*: CASA options such as: *-c*, *--nogui*, *--log2term*, etc.

 <div class="alert alert-info">
-NOTE: when several versions of CASA are available in the PATH, there is the risk that the executable mpicasa and other executables used by CASA, such as casaplotms or asdm2MS, would be picked from one of those different versions instead of the \"path_to_casa/casa\" version that we want to run.
+NOTE: when several versions of CASA are available in the PATH, there is the risk that the executable mpicasa and other executables used by CASA, such as casaplotms or asdm2MS, would be picked from one of those different versions instead of the "path_to_casa/casa" version that we want to run.
 This is typically the case in data reduction clusters where either the default environment or user setup scripts set the PATH to point to the latest release of CASA, for example.
 In such cases, it is safer to make sure in advance that the first version found in the PATH is the right one, with a command like this (bash), as explained in the CASA distribution README:

-*export PATH=path_to_casa/bin:\$PATH*
+*export PATH=path_to_casa/bin:$PATH*
 </div>

 It is also possible to use other nodes, which can form a "cluster".
-Following the requirements given above, replace the "*-n*" option of *mpicasa*] with a "*[-hostfile host_file*", as shown below:
+Following the requirements given above, replace the "*-n*" option of *mpicasa* with a "*-hostfile host_file*", as shown below:

 ```
 mpicasa -hostfile <host_file> path_to_casa/casa <casa_options>